nackerley/indian-subcontinent-psha/README.md

 ## Mapping

-Files for generating maps using QGIS are stored at `Maps`.
+Files for generating maps using QGIS are stored at `Maps/`.
 Maps incorporate data which can be downloaded separately from:
 * **[Natural Earth](http://www.naturalearthdata.com)**
 * HimaTibetMap-1.0: [Styron, Taylor & Okoronkwo (2010)](https://github.com/HimaTibetMap/HimaTibetMap)